emca-it/EnergySOAR/05-0-0-User_guide/05-0-0-User_guide.md

 - manageReports: the user can create, update and delete reports
 - listReports: the user can see a list of reports

 (1) Organisations, configuration, profiles and tags are global objects.
 The related permissions are effective only on “admin” organisation.
-(2) Actions, analysis and template is available only if Cortex connector is enabled
+(2) Actions, analysis and template is available only if Energy SOAR Automation connector is enabled

 **NOTE**